-Registration begins at on Friday in front of the Herman Brown Free Library.
-Pre-registration forms can be obtained at Burnet Bulletin, located on the square, the Burnet Chamber of Commerce at 101 N. Pierce St. or www.burnetchamber.org.
+Registration begins at on Friday in front of the Herman Brown Free Library but pre-registration is encouraged!
+Sign up here or at the Burnet Chamber of Commerce at 101 N. Pierce St..
 The parade immediately follows opening ceremonies, and goes around the historic square.
 Pets must be on a leash, controlled, and have a current rabies vaccination.
 Pet owners will be responsible for cleaning up after their pet, so be sure to bring proper supplies.
 Don’t forget treats and water for your parade strutting friend!

-Come out to the first Bluebonnet Festival parade, as a participant or spectator.
+Come out to the Bluebonnet Festival Pet Parade, as a participant or spectator.
 Cheer on your favorite pet, and you may just get a wet kiss or two!
 It’s “pawsitively” pure fun for the whole family!